k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 ### Customized Data Generators - Supporting [Data Consistency Using Seed](/articles/41_masking/02_data_masking_flow.md#data-consistency-using-seed)

-The data generator must support generating a random value using a seed and must contain the **seed** external input parameter.
+The data generator must support generating a random value from a seed and include the **seed** as **external input parameter** to enable the Data Consistency Using Seed method.

 #### Creating new Data Generator Actor